 - pH scale

 pH illustrates how acidic or basic a body of water is according to a logarithmic scale, a measurement of alkalinity.
 The value for pH is expressed on a scale ranging from 0 to 14.
-Low numbers indicate the degree of acidity in the water; higher numbers how basic it is.
+Low numbers indicate the degree of acidity in the water; higher numbers how basic water is.
 A score of 7 is neutral.

-- Water temperature
+- Water Temperature

 Water temperature is an indicator too of water quality – and various forms of aquatic organisms depend upon specific temperatures and water conditions for their optimal health.
-The water temperature will also affect other parameters of water quality, such as the dissolved oxygen and vulnerability of organisms to parasites, pollution and disease.
+The water temperature will also affect other parameters of water quality, such as the dissolved oxygen and vulnerability of organisms to parasites, pollution, and disease.

 The time of year is another factor, with temperatures varying according to the seasons.

-No longer… that is because Sinay now offer several digital tools, brought together in a single place, which gives you access to accurate and reliable real-time data, processed and analyzed that enables fast decision-making.
+No longer… that is because Sinay now offers several digital tools, brought together in a single place, which gives you access to accurate and reliable real-time data, processed and analyzed that enables fast decision-making.

-The Sinay Water Quality module uses APIs to connect all types of sensors and transmits data at a chosen frequency, enabling the data to be easily accessible from your own dashboard – in real-time.
+The Sinay Water Quality Module uses APIs to connect all types of sensors and transmits data at a chosen frequency, enabling the data to be easily accessible from your own dashboard – in real-time.
 Indeed, our systems can work with all kinds of sensors and are straightforward to use.